snowplow-incubator/snowplow-micro/README.md

 * Getting familiar with Snowplow
 * Debugging and testing, including automated testing

-Just like a real Snowplow pipeline, Micro receives and validates events sent by your tracking code.
+Just like a real Snowplow pipeline, Micro receives, validates and enriches events sent by your tracking code.

 Learn more in the documentation: https://docs.snowplow.io/docs/getting-started-with-micro/basic-usage/